FredericaLee/3Dmocap/README.md

 This repo is an refine version of our previous work. see [3DMoCap](https://github.com/ReWr1te/3DMoCap) In the new version, we add the world movement for hip position by using depth info got by [OpenMMD](https://github.com/peterljq/OpenMMD) .

 Also, this repo contains a tutorial to run [3Dpose_ssl](https://github.com/chanyn/3Dpose_ssl) on the custom data.
-Details please refer to README.md in 3Dpose_ssl floder.
+Details please refer to README.md in 3Dpose_ssl folder.
 All the instruction below is for our 3Dmocap project.